 The changes in Visa application document requirements

-The PU Letter, also known as an Invitation Letter, is a government issued document which you must possess before you are able to attend the Visa Application Service Centre.
+The PU Letter for China, also sometimes called an Invitation Letter, is a government issued document which you must possess before you are able to attend the Visa Application Service Centre and apply for a Z-Visa.
+They are also required for M or Q1/Q2 Visas.

 Why do I need to be invited to apply for a visa?